 Building Trust Through Grantee Feedback: The Story of Rohini Nilekani Philanthropies

-0:00:50.6 S1: I was really delighted to find from the survey that was done that we scored pretty high on trust, and that is very, very, very important to me and to my team as well, because your actions have to speak louder than your words when it comes to building trust.
-You have to give organisations and people time and space, because we know how complex things are on the ground, how quickly things can change.
-And so if you lock your partners into doing something in a particular way, then when things change, they can’t respond quickly.
-So as a granter, you really have to give them that freedom, and I think that’s one of the things that helps to build that trust that we’re talking about.
+We set up Rohini Nilekani Philanthropies only recently because earlier much of my philanthropy work was done through Arghyam, my foundation for water, or by directly giving cheques to various organisations.
+It seems to work because I don’t think we need to set up a very large foundation for the kind of work we do, which is trust-based philanthropy.
+Once we have identified partners, we have a very simple system of working with them and that’s what Rohini Nilekani Philanthropies is.
+Trust is very important to me and my team because your actions have to speak louder than your words when it comes to building trust.
+You have to give organisations and people time and space, because we know how complex things are on the ground and how quickly things can change.
+If you lock your partners into doing something in a particular way, when things change they can’t respond quickly.
+So, as a granter, you really have to give them that freedom, and I think that’s one of the things that helps to build trust.

-0:04:01.8 S1: So one of our experiments in India in my portfolio, where multiple philanthropic entities have come together in a relationship of trust, is the India Climate Collaborative.
-Climate change is such a huge issue that’s obviously affecting all of us individually and all of us globally as well, that it was easy to find that as a common ground to bring together international foundations, who had already been doing a lot of work on this, and then build a partnership with a lot of Indian philanthropists who came together for the first time in this collaborative.
-And that’s what I mean, that’s what we need to do more of, so that we can trust each other and learn from each other, because we trust each other, to be much more effective and more impactful than they’re able to be today.
-One thing I saw from the Grantee Perception Report is that perception that Rohini Nilekani Philanthropies is not very communicative over exactly what its intent is, was an eye-opener, and we’ll have to of course work on it.
-It was also useful to know that partners hoped for more long-term funding, and that’s something we try to do, but because we have opened up new sectors, [chuckle] we’re all learning on the way.
-So, I’m very glad that we worked with CEP on this report, and we will take the feedback seriously and hope to improve year on year.
+In the social sector, if you want to end with trust, you have to begin with trust.
+I have always believed that the people I work with know much more than me about ground realities, so I genuinely try to see them as partners and not grantees.
+I think there is a kind of reciprocity of trust that happens immediately when they see that, and trust takes time to build.
+One of our experiments in India in my portfolio, where multiple philanthropic entities have come together in a relationship of trust, is the India Climate Collaborative.
+Climate change is such a huge issue that’s obviously affecting all of us individually and globally as well, that it was easy to find that as a common ground to bring together international foundations, who had already been doing a lot of work on this, and build a partnership with Indian philanthropists who came together for the first time in this collaborative.
+This is what we need to do more of, so that we can trust each other and learn from each other to be much more effective and impactful than we are individually.